Fogapod/discord-bot-challenges/README.md

 # stop making shitty discord bots!

 ### There are so many shitty discord bots out there wasting resources that could be spared for discord users waiting for their messages to be sent...
-### This document should help identify if a discord bot is a shitty bot or not (at last to some degree), this list does NOT (or not all points on it) apply to specialized bots like automod bots (for example DM handling would be useless for it)
+### This document should help identify if a discord bot is a shitty bot or not (at last to some degree), this list does NOT (or not all points on it) apply to specialized bots like automod bots (for example DM handling would be useless for it).
+It is intended to target all those "meme" or "utility" bots out there.

 ### The test list, your bot should:
  - Have a `info`command